AlexRivasMachin/2048AI/README.md

 ```sh
 npm install
 ```
 4. Once the dependencies are installed.
 Set `VITE_API_HOST` enviroment variable to the host of the backend.
+Don't use `/` at the end of the host.
 Example in Linux:
 ```sh
 export VITE_API_HOST=https://localhost:3001
 ```